ENTERTAINMENT

 Next Page has closed on 25.01.10 Its the end of an era

-No. 17 Mohamed Sultan is being renovated into a boutique hotel
+No. 17 Mohamed Sultan has been renovated into a boutique hotel

 |